Tonywuhk/realai.org/frontier/safety.md

 Our philosophy of designing a safe AI is to build a system that robustly translates natural input into beneficial behavior.
 This is not necessarily a goal encoded in the system itself, but will accurately depict the system's behavior as long as the system computes naturally.
 Our confidence in such a system will come from the reliability of physics and the exceptional track record that the nature has always been beneficial to our civilization.

+### Learning from the Nature

+Among all the systems our civilization depends on, the nature has the best record: Physics never fails.
+We're the only known advanced civilization in vast time and space that stretch trillions of miles and billions of years.
+We have always been able to find a way forward.

+We will design our intelligent system to learn from the nature, understand the significance of our civilization, and facilitate its continued propserity.

+In order to achieve that, our AI will not be a naively utility-maximizing agent.
+Its learning mechanism is not necessarily a set of rules designed from optimizing a particular function.
+It will learn to be the way forward, protecting us against existential risks such as climate change, biotech, nuclear disaster, and harmful AI systems, including itself if it so turns out.

 ### Upper Limit on Capabilities

 An advanced AI system is likely more intelligent than humans in many aspects.
 Today's AI already plays better than humans in many games, such as Jeopardy, Go and some form of Poker.
 But any AI system we build will be in the universe we live in, therefore has to obey its laws of physics.
 It cannot move faster than the speed of light, cannot safely travel into a black hole then come back, cannot change the past ...